hogofogo/Whales/README.md

-# whales_model
+# whales model

 ## Overview

 https://www.kaggle.com/c/whale-categorization-playground

-"This training data contains thousands of images of humpback whale flukes.
+From Kaggle: This training data contains thousands of images of humpback whale flukes.
 Individual whales have been identified by researchers and given an Id.
 The challenge is to predict the whale Id of images in the test set.
-What makes this such a challenge is that there are only a few examples for each of 3,000+ whale Ids."
+What makes this such a challenge is that  there are only a few examples for each of 3,000+ whale Ids.
 =======
 The data is dirty with images of varying quality and size.
 There are 4250 known whales represented by 9040 images, of which 2220 whales have only one(!) image in the training set.
 Images per whale / unique whales are distributed as follows:
 1:	2220,